snakemake-workflows/single-cell-rna-seq/README.md

 Execute the workflow locally via

-    snakemake --cores $N
+    snakemake --use-conda --cores $N

-using `$N` cores or run it in a cluster environment via
+using `$N` cores.
+Alternatively, it can be run in cluster or cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details).

-    snakemake --cluster qsub --jobs 100
+If you not only want to fix the software stack but also the underlying OS, use

-or
+    snakemake --use-conda --use-singularity

-    snakemake --drmaa --jobs 100
+in combination with any of the modes above.

-See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details.
+### Step 4: Investigate results

-## Testing
+After successful execution, you can create a self-contained report with all results via:

-Tests cases are in the subfolder `.test`.
-They should be executed via continuous integration with Travis CI.
+    snakemake --report report.html